Lower School Curriculum

 Third Grade

-Topics of study: Rock and mineral observations, water cycle, force and motion, planets of our solar system, parachute design project
+Topics of study: Rock and mineral observations; force and motion; planets of our solar system; parachute design project

 Fourth Grade